polterguy/babelfish/README.md

 ## Installation

-Install into [Magic](https://github.com/polterguy/magic) by unzipping into your `/modules/` folder as _'babelfish'_ folder.
-You can play around with the endpoints the app creates for you by using the _'Endpoints'_ menu item in your Magic Dashboard.
+Install into [Magic](https://github.com/polterguy/magic) by unzipping into your `/modules/` folder as _"babelfish"_ folder.
+You can play around with the endpoints the app creates for you by using the _"Endpoints"_ menu item in your Magic Dashboard.